Many people are reporting the loss of multiple followers on Twitter.

 2 Feb 2021: Hitchens noting more fishy business – “some of their accounts were entered and altered by unknown persons without their permission or knowledge”.

-2 Feb 2021: Polly Toynbee on BBC Politics Live today said “a third” of COVID-19 patients have no symptoms but the subtitles said ‘many’ – how did the subtitles ‘correct’ this so quickly?
+2 Feb 2021: Polly Toynbee on BBC Politics Live today said “a third” of COVID-19 patients have no symptoms but the subtitles to the programme said “many” – how did the subtitles ‘correct’ this so quickly?
 This shows the speed with which electronics is changing public debate.
 Individuals cannot defeat electronics.

 10 Feb 2021: internet censorship is discussed here, about there being no right of appeal against faceless bureaucrats citing a violation of ‘community standards’ or ‘stuff’ containing ‘harmful content’.
 Feelings rule rather than reason, similar to subjectivism trumping objectivism.
 Even the social media platforms are being manipulated by those who feel offended, which leads to ‘reporting’, which leads to deplatforming – of similar genre to the Stasi.
 Terms of service are replacing freedom of speech, to which I drew attention three years ago under unnegotiable and unreadable ‘terms and conditions’.